 Public safety organizations and many other professionals need to communicate when coordinating operations and tasks.
 Communication is critical to react and respond effectively.
 These professionals need mission critical communications, and such communications must meet three requirements.

 Mission critical refers to anything that is essential to survival.
-Mission critical communication is information exchange that must succeed, or unfortunate things will happen.
+It is information exchange that must succeed, or unfortunate things will happen.

 1 Efficient group communications

 Group calls are the backbone for professional communications.
-Group communication is how teams keep each other on top of the situation.
+It is how teams keep each other on top of the situation.

 Talk groups let people communicate and coordinate together.
 Different organizations have different needs for their group communications.
 That is why each organization should be able to have its own, unique talk groups.